 The feedback you receive might not even be criticism—your boss might like the way you do something and ask you to do it more.
 No matter the input, if you want to impress your boss, you need to be able to adjust the way you operate to fit their expectations.

 Pay Attention to the Big Picture…

 Understanding the vision for the company is crucial.
-It shows your boss that you’re deeply invested in advancing the business and not just worried about getting your individual job done.
-Remember that you're one piece in a large, complex puzzle and you need to understand how the entire puzzle looks to find out where you fit in.
+It shows your boss that you’re deeply invested in advancing the business and not just worried about getting your job done.
+Remember that you’re one piece in a giant, complex puzzle, and you need to understand how the entire puzzle looks to find out where you fit in.

 This is also an excellent way to show how creative you are.
-Bring your big ideas to meetings and offer ways to advance the company as a whole.
-Be sure that your ideas support your boss’s goals for the business, and they will be doubly impressed with you.
+Bring your big ideas to meetings and offer ways to advance the company.
+Be sure that your thoughts support your boss’s goals for the business, and they will be doubly impressed with you.

 …And All the Little Details